idmcalculus/kytepdf/conductor/tracks/edit_pdf_20251226/plan.md

 - [x] Task: Implement Annotation State Management 2bdfe53
     - [x] Subtask: Write unit tests for an `AnnotationManager` class (or internal logic) that adds/removes/updates annotations.
     - [x] Subtask: Implement the logic to store annotation data (x, y, content, style) in memory.
-- [~] Task: Build Text Annotation UI (Drag & Drop)
+- [x] Task: Build Text Annotation UI (Drag & Drop) c62280e
-    - [ ] Subtask: Create the UI toolbar with a "Add Text" button.
+    - [x] Subtask: Create the UI toolbar with a "Add Text" button.
-    - [ ] Subtask: Implement drag-and-drop functionality for text elements over the PDF canvas using Vanilla JS events.
+    - [x] Subtask: Implement drag-and-drop functionality for text elements over the PDF canvas using Vanilla JS events.
 - [ ] Task: Integrate `pdf-lib` for Text Saving
     - [ ] Subtask: Write tests for a function `embedTextAnnotations` in `utils/pdfEngine.ts` that takes a PDF and a list of text annotations and returns a modified PDF.
     - [ ] Subtask: Connect the UI "Save/Download" button to this function.